violatroid/Week-7-Demo-Capstone/README.md

                                                     ******** Parks Page ********

     Welcome to my parks page!
+In this page you can filter and search any park at any location if it is availble in that location.
+Each location is different and with this filtered search it will help you find the best park that is just right for you!

 <>